- Docket Number:

 In addition, the seafood HACCP regulation requires importers of certain seafood products to comply with requirements designed to help ensure that these imported products are processed in accordance with the seafood HACCP regulation.

 Importantly, several of the regulations that FDA has issued under FSMA provide exemptions related to the seafood HACCP regulation.
-This guidance addresses those exemptions, and also provides information about the seafood HACCP regulation in connection with the FSMA regulations.
+This guidance, first issued in August 2017, addresses those exemptions, and also provides information about the seafood HACCP regulation in connection with the FSMA regulations.

 This guidance summarizes how the following FSMA regulations affect processors and importers subject to the seafood HACCP regulation:

-- 21 CFR part 117, Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Human Food (the CGMP & PC Regulation)
+- 21 CFR part 117, Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Human Food (CGMP & PC Regulation)

 - 21 CFR 1, subpart L, Foreign Supplier Verification Programs for Importers of Food for Humans and Animals (the FSVP Regulation)